Medical Waste Produced in Schools

 Sharps

 Sharps include any medical item that can prick, cut, or penetrate the skin, causing injury and/or potentially spreading disease.
-Sharps are commonly used in schools to treat students with diabetes and allergies.
-They must be disposed of in an approved sharps container with a locking lid.
-Containers should never be overfilled and must be removed and emptied on a regular basis.
+They are commonly used in schools to treat students with diabetes and allergies.
+Dispose of them in an approved sharps container with a locking lid.
+Moreover, never overfill containers, and remove and empty them regularly.

 Pharmaceutical Waste